28 Apr Basement Air Purifiers That Work

 Do Basements Have Higher Concentrations of Radon?

-Yes, naturally.
-Radon can end up in your home whether it has a basement or not.
+Yes, quite naturally.
+However, radon can end up in your home whether it has a basement or not.
 In other words, homes with basements aren’t necessarily more at risk.

 But there’s one fact that makes the basement more prone to radon accumulation.
 It’s that this area is often poorly ventilated.
-As a result, the gas accumulates easily.
-And it can build up to unhealthy levels if you nothing to resolve the situation.
+As a result, the gas accumulates easily, and that lowers the indoor air quality in that space.
+This pollutant, if left unchecked, can build up to unhealthy levels.

 If you live in an area with higher radon concentrations, you really should have your home tested for radon.